Application-side guidance

 Use this short list to decide whether the current photo is worth continuing with.

-• Separate the application venue question from the photo-preparation question.
+• Separate the application venue question from the photo-preparation question before you travel.

 • Decide whether you first need a compliant digital photo, print-ready sheet, or a local photo stop.

-• Avoid assuming a familiar counter route automatically makes the photo step simpler.
+• Avoid assuming a familiar counter route automatically makes the photo step or paperwork simpler.

 Step by step